AMINO

 a group with a serious pattern of deficiency.”
 It is thought by therapists

-can assist in healing and improvement in health.
+can assist in healing Hepatitis C and improvement in health.

 Here is a condensed list